-The kit contains 10 wires with open ends.
-These open ends must be stripped, tinned and soldered.
-You need 5 wires per encoder.
-To be on the safe side, heat shrinkable tubing should be put over the soldering joints.
-For this you have to cut 10 pieces out of the long shrink tube.
+The kit contains 10 cables with open ends.
+These open ends must be stripped, tinned and soldered 5 per encoder.
+To be on the safe side, heat shrinkable tubing should be put over the soldering points.
+For this you have to cut 10 pieces out of the long shrink tube by yourself.